-A recent Horse Master episode called “Catch Me if You Can!”
-It’s about a Peruvian Paso whose favorite past-time is to make his owner run around the pen chasing him for an hour or two before each ride.
-The owner is frustrated and disgusted with his antics but I have to admit, it was rather humorous to watch.
+In my Horse Master episode called “Catch Me if You Can!” about a Peruvian Paso, his favorite pastime is to make his owner run around the pen chasing him for an hour or two before each ride.
+The owner is frustrated and disgusted with his antics, but I have to admit, it was rather humorous to watch.
 The horse certainly had her trained to play his game—one in which he wrote the rules and in which he pretty much won every time they played.

 In the middle part of the episode, where I work with the horse to sort out the problem, we only have about 8-10 minutes to get the point across.
 I was a little concerned going in that it would take much longer than that to convert this horse, given that his behavior was VERY engrained.
 I warned the videographer/editor that she would have to film it all and then edit it down, with an indication that it took longer than what was actually shown.